mattjs07/Dupuy_Galichon_Matching.jl/docs/src/index.md

 Modules = [Dupuy_Galichon_Matching]
 ```

-You can check the documentation at :  https://mattjs07.github.io/Dupuy_Galichon_Matching.jl/dev/
+You can check the documentation at :  https://mattjs07.github.io/Dupuy_Galichon_Matching.jl/dev
-end